Icinga/icingaweb2/doc/80-Upgrading.md

 **Deprecations**

 * Support for EOL PHP versions (5.6, 7.0, 7.1 and 7.2) will be removed with version 2.11
+* Support for Internet Explorer will be completely removed with version 2.11
+  * New features after v2.9 will already not (necessarily) be available in Internet Explorer

 ## Upgrading to Icinga Web 2 2.8.x